 If you are looking to add milk to your cat’s diet, in order to provide a degree of variety, or just a treat, you would be far better at looking at special products aimed directly at a cat’s sensitive digestive system.

-Many companies are invested in creating kinds of milk you can give your cat that will provide them with nutrition but also reduce harmful elements.
+Many cat milk brands invest in creating kinds of milk you can give your cat.
+Special milk for cats will provide them with the nutrition they require.

 Whiskas Catmilk is a specially balanced product that is lactose-reduced but suitable for kittens and cats in small amounts.
 While it does retain the calorific intake of dairy milk, some owners find this is beneficial for older or weaker cats who have lost weight, and need to regain strength in a safe and healthy way.

 Kittens who have not moved onto solid foods have a whole extra set of requirements.
 They drink exclusively milk, but this must be specially formulated to account for the carbohydrates, fat, and protein they need.

 Kittens without nursing mothers can be fed on special formulas such as KMR – Kitten Milk Replacer.
 Thanks to a whole host of ingredients ranging from whey protein to egg yolks, this temporary stopgap solution is by far the best kind of milk you can give a cat who is still nursing to replicate breast milk.